Storing Secrets and API keys

 Wouldn't it be nice to store secret values like API keys, database passwords, and private keys directly in the source code?
 Of course, we can’t do that – it's horrifyingly insecure!
 (Unfortunately, it's also very common.)

-Encore's built-in secrets manager makes it simple to store secrets in a secure way, and lets you use them in your program like regular variables.
+Encore's built-in secrets manager makes it simple to store secrets in a secure way, using GCP's Key Management Service under the hood, and lets you use them in your program like regular variables.

 var secrets struct {